nolim1t/ghapi-helper/README.md

 - express (2.4.4 tested)
 - request (2.1.1 tested)

+Before starting you need to set the following environment variables

+- GHCONSUMER
+- GHSECRET

 ## TODO

+- Make it more configurable particularly the port number
 - Make it more user friendly
 - Write some tests
 - Refactor